z-prince/mod-0-project-be/README.md

 ## What to Expect

 By completing this project, you will reinforce what you learn in Mod 0, deepen your technical understanding, and reflect on your mindsets and habits.
-You will also be challenged to consider which of your habits will help you learn to code and which may hinder your progress.
+You will also be challenged to consider which of your habits will help you become a software developer and which may hinder your progress.

-We will remind you of the best practices that follow from time-to-time, but to ground yourself in the work ahead, read them carefully.

 ## Best Practices: Learning to Write Code